f5devcentral/f5-automation-labs/docs/class1/module3/lab2.rst

 what is possible.
 These are a great starting point for developing your own **Service Catalog** and Templates that meet the requirements of your workflow.

-In this first example we will show the underlying ansible objects that make the Catalog work such as **Playbooks** and **Jinja2 Templates**.
+In this first example we will show the underlying Ansible objects that make the Catalog work such as **Playbooks** and **Jinja2 Templates**.
 These files are stored within the **GIT Repo** associated with the **Project** in Tower.
 You may browse the additional files used in the lab by viewing them in the link